-Field of Vision is a filmmaker-driven visual journalism film unit co-created by Laura Poitras, AJ Schnack and Charlotte Cook that pairs filmmakers with developing and ongoing stories around the globe.
+Field of Vision is a filmmaker-driven visual journalism film unit that commissions filmmakers and artists with developing and ongoing stories around the globe.

 Laura Poitras is a filmmaker and journalist.
 Her film CITIZENFOUR won an Oscar for best documentary, as well as awards from BAFTA, Independent Spirit Awards, and the Directors Guild of America.
 The first film in her post-9/11 trilogy, My Country, My Country, was nominated for an Oscar.
 The second film, The Oath, was nominated for two Emmys.
 Her reporting on NSA surveillance received the George Polk Award for National Security journalism, and shared in the 2014 Pulitzer Prize for public service.
 Her most recent film, Risk premiered at the Cannes film festival in May 2016.
 She recently exhibited her first solo museum show at the Whitney Museum of American Art.